 Try making the ringing sound, then touching the object or string to stop the ring.

 After students have successfully heard some sounds through the string, ask them to compare with the sounds through the air.
-Swing and bang an object, but do not put the strings in your ears.
+Swing and bang an object, but do not cover your ears.

 What is happening?